youshaox/cloud_based_data_mining_system/1_vm_scripts/2_vm_setup/0_default2/readme.md

 Another is showing scaling a couchDB to an existing couchDB with a click.
 But the adding nodes have to be manually done.
 Also there is no volume attached to these instances due to the temporary instances are used for testing.

-There are also two video demos separately showing the successful dynamic deployment of dynamic deployment of the couchDB cluster in one click (link 2) and setup of a couchDB with volume (Link3).
+BTW: In case of testing, there are also two video demos separately showing the successful dynamic deployment of dynamic deployment of the couchDB cluster in one click (link 2) and setup of a couchDB with volume (Link3).

 ## 1. Prerequisites